Last Updated on June 21, 2022

 Details: Northern Illinois University’s M.S.Ed in Kinesiology and Physical Education is offered with three areas of emphasis, including Sport and Exercise Psychology.
 NIU has three full time professors in the sport and exercise psychology emphasis area, and students work with their advisors to create an academic plan that matches their goals.

-Sport Psychology and Treating the Whole Individual
+Sport Psychology Graduate Programs and Treating the Whole Individual

 With the rise of mental health issues at every level – from high school and collegiate athletes all the way up to the professional ranks – the importance of having trained and certified sport psychology professionals on staff is growing by the day.
 Since the need is growing so quickly, it is widely advised that individuals who hope to work with teams and athletes strongly consider pursuing the certifications and degrees which will make them the most employable.